Free Settler or Felon

 Hunter Valley convicts and passengers arriving on the Lady Harewood in 1831

 The Lady Harewood was built on the Thames in 1791.
-Convicts were transported on the Lady Harwood to Van Diemen's Land in 1829 and to New South Wales in 1831 and 1832.
+Convicts were transported on this vessel to Van Diemen's Land in 1829 and to New South Wales in 1831 and 1832.
 [2]

 The crimes of these men were mostly various forms of stealing and robbery.
 There were also those who had committed embezzlement, sacrilege, rape and arson.